dentarg/auth0-blog/_posts/2017-10-17-sqlalchemy-orm-tutorial-for-python-developers.markdown

     id = Column(Integer, primary_key=True)
 ```

-The third type, *One To One*, refers to relationships where an instance of a particular class may only be associated to one instance of another class, and vice versa.
+The third type, *One To One*, refers to relationships where an instance of a particular class may only be associated with one instance of another class, and vice versa.
 As an example, consider the relationship between a `Person` and a `MobilePhone`.
-Usually, one person possess one mobile phone and this mobile phone belongs to this person only.
+Usually, one person possesses one mobile phone and this mobile phone belongs to this person only.
 To map this relationship on SQLAlchemy, we would create the following code:

 ```python
 class Person(Base):